By Jackie Rhoades

 Tips for How to Heat up Compost

-Moisture is necessary to activate compost.
+- Moisture is necessary to activate compost.
 A compost pile that is too dry will fail to decompose.
-Since there is no bacterial activity, there’ll be no heat.
+Since there is no bacterial activity, there will be no heat.
 Make sure your pile has adequate moisture.
 The simplest way to check this is to reach your hand into the pile and squeeze.
 It should feel like a slightly damp sponge.

 If you’re building a compost pile for the first time, follow the directions carefully until you get a feel for the process and heating up compost piles shouldn’t be a problem.